vespCV/vespcv/README.md

        - **password**: `choose-a-save-password`
        - Configure other options according to your Wi-Fi and time zone settings.
    - Detailed information can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html).
-   - Connect a keyboard and monitor to the Raspberry Pi, or alternatively, use SSH or [Raspberry Pi Connect](https://www.raspberrypi.com/documentation/services/connect.html) for remote access.
+   - Connect a keyboard and monitor to the Raspberry Pi, or alternatively, or use [Raspberry Pi Connect](https://www.raspberrypi.com/documentation/services/connect.html) for remote access.
+      Quick reference:
+      ```bash
+      sudo apt install rpi-connect
+      rpi-connect on
+      rpi-connect signin
+      # When the verification URL appears, copy and paste it into your browser, then sign in using your Raspberry Pi ID ```

 2. Clone the repository:
    ```bash